royal-peptides.com

 Consistent sourcing

 Important note A different company name on a COA is not automatically a red flag.
-In many cases, it reflects the original batch submitter, manufacturer, or testing alias used during lab processing.
+It may reflect the original batch submitter, manufacturer, or testing alias used during lab processing.

 0